 The default provider “properties” file makes it possible to change the defaults by just changing this file.
-We need to consider whether we can we allow external users to do this.
+We need to consider whether we allow external users to do this.
 This could be really powerful; write everything using defaults and then just change a default to see the effect.
 The SCAPI project will definitely use this ability when running different protocols as well as for testing.

 Dynamic view